-Is it scary if an episode of black mirror becomes reality?
-More than sixty percent of the American honeybee population has died during within ten years.
-If the bees continue to die at the current rate, we might need these robotic bees soon.
+Is it scary if an episode of “Black Mirror” becomes reality?
+More than sixty percent of the American honeybee population has died off within the last ten years.
+If the bees continue to die at the current rate, we might soon need robotic bees to help us!

 So why are bees dying?

 Rudolf Steiner was an Austrian writer who predicted the situation we are in all the way back in 1921.
 He predicted that in 80 to 100 years there would be a major crisis, due to the artificial breeding in the bee industry.
 Since the beginning of the 20th century, we started getting better at engineering and industrializing our food supply, and the one thing industrial farming really is against is diversity.

 The focus is on developing a high yield, low maintenance monoculture product for easy management.
 And that makes the crops vulnerable.
 We’ve seen it in banana, wheat and quinoa: When diversity gives in to the market economy.
 The banana industry is set up as the biggest monoculture in the world.
 However, when the Panama Disease came, we had no answer to it.

 The bananas your grandparents ate are commercially extinct.
 We got lucky when we happened on find a new banana cultivar to replace it, but at a huge cost.
 The same goes for bees, despite the fact there are over 240 different kinds of bees, we picked the one that makes the most honey.

 Today, the European Honey Bee is dominating species for pollination as well as honey production.
 So when these bees started to die for mysterious reasons in mass, we found ourselves in real trouble.
 Starting in 2005, beekeepers started to notice a phenomenon called Colony Collapse Disorder among European Honey Bees.
 The worker bees would abandon the queen and simply disappear.

 However, there’s no clear consensus why they suddenly started to die off, although certain newer pesticides are suspected to play a large role.